 3. LOIs are part of a well rounded marketing campaign

-Since I began freelancing full time I have made a conscious effort to diversify my income streams.
-I write feature articles for magazines and newspapers, but around 40% of my income comes from corporate work.
+I write feature articles for magazines and newspapers, but at least 50% of my income now comes from corporate work.

-18 months ago almost all of my freelancing income came from one particular media company, but now only about 10% of it does.
-With so many changes in the media landscape, I wanted to make sure that if a particular publisher went under or cut back on their use of freelancers I still have lots of other options.
+I wanted to make sure that if a particular publisher went under or cut back on their use of freelancers I still have other options.

 Sample letter of introduction for freelance writers